Amaury/Skelement/README.md

 {/if}
 ```

-You can also use templates inside HTML:
+You can also write templates inside HTML:
 ```html
 <script id="tpl-app" type="text/x-tpl-smarty">
 	{* content of the template *}